redhat-cop/aap_configuration_template/README.md

 This is a combination of all the Red Hat CoP Config as Code collections to deploy and configure AAP.
 This is built for multi environment (meaning multiple AAP instances/clusters).
 If you want an object across all environments put it in the correct file/list under the all group.
 If there is a specific object for only one environment then put it under that environments folder[^1].

 [^1]: If you only have/want one environment you could delete dev/test/prod folders in group_vars and remove all the _all added to vars in all group.
+Also if you want to have each team/group maintain their own org/code in their own repo, see the repo_per_org branch.

 You will need to replace the vault files with your own with these variables: